Hi! I'm Serina Patterson, a Medievalist and UX/web designer

 In the fall of 1994, I acquired my first computer: an old, dusty secondhand Tandy 1000x.
 While it didn't do much more than boot Frogger, its mysterious workings intrigued me and welcomed me into the wonders of digital technology.
 I tinkered with Visual Basic 6 in highschool and discovered Flash and C in undergrad, but my true beginning as a front-end designer started in 2008 when I was building prototypes for 'digital-age' youth at the Electronic Textual Cultures Lab in Victoria, BC.
 This early research sparked an enduring passion for web and interaction design.
 Since then I have worked with a number of clients, ranging from budding artists to large, interdisciplinary teams.
 I also have a number of personal projects in development, including an interactive edition of the medieval fortune-telling game Chaunce of the Dyse, which aims to provide an educational resource for exploring medieval games in our modern world.

 In addition to my work as a web and interaction designer, I have designed logos and created branding strategies for a number of organizations.
 I enjoy building intuitive, elegant user experiences for the web and mobile devices, coding in jQuery (and occasionally PHP!), and watching someone's dreams come to fruition using HTML5 and CSS3.
 I have also worked extensively with the content management systems Joomla!, Wordpress, PKP OJS, and Drupal and frameworks like Twitter Bootstrap.
+In June 2014, I became a certified "Design Architect" for NationBuilder, a CSM/CRM system that helps non-profits, documentarians, organizations, activists, and other groups.

 In need of a web or UX designer?
 I would love to hear about your project! email@example.com